-Jewel Tones • about 8 years ago
+Jewel Tones • almost 10 years ago

 User Created Call Directory Function

 We all know the current methods for dealing with unwanted calls that basically comes down to one thing: Add the harassing # to a block list so they can't call again.
 And we all know the problem with it: the robocalls & telemarketers just change numbers, call back, and keep calling back.

 So how about this option instead: Let the owner (the person receiving these calls) create a user-generated directory of allowed calls only.
 They would program their phones (via through the actual phone handset itself via a programmable directory) manually, an over the phone service (as in you call your phone company and - guided by phone prompts - enter in permitted numbers), or via the phone company's website (since many digital phone users already manage many of the functions like that).